Frequently asked questions

 Sunrise and Sunset times

-The time varies dramatically across the seasons and from north to south.
+The Sunrise and Sunset times in New Zealand vary dramatically across the seasons and from north to south.
 Click here for a table of sunrise and sunset times.

 The New Zealand government has introduced an Electronic Tourist Authority (ETA) and International Visitor Conservation & Tourist Levy (IVL).
 This is designed to strengthen border security and help smaller communities build the infrastructure to cope with the large influx of international visitors each year.

 From 01 October 2019 visitors to New Zealand need to have purchased an ETA and IVL visa.
 Applications can be made online or via a mobile app once you have booked travel to New Zealand.
 The visa is valid for up to 2 years and can be used for multiple entries into New Zealand.

 How do I obtain the visa?

 The application for the visa can be made online or via a mobile app.
 The process should take about 10 minutes and must be undertaken prior to travel.
 It is advised you apply as soon as possible, be aware the process can take up to 72 hours.
 Make sure you have yours before you set of on your holiday.
 Payment for the International Visitor Conservation and Tourism Levy can be made at the same time.

 How much does it cost?